 - Pumpkin seeds, chia seeds, and flaxseeds.
 Yep, seeds not only contain good fats and fiber, but also health-promoting anti-oxidants.

 - Turmeric, cinnamon, oregano, thyme, basil, and rosemary.
 Herbs can be an easy way to sprinkle anti-oxidants on your food.

 You might start by simply noticing whether you’ve included foods high in anti-oxidants each time you sit down to eat.
 It’s almost likely playing a game—spot an antioxidant—and the reward is good health.

 Over this series of articles, I will go in-depth into different ailments that are related to oxidative stress and approaches you can use to address them.
-This will tie in with the special program, called the Oxidative Stress Consultation Package, that I have developed JUST to help patients address oxidative stress.
+This will tie in with the special program called the Autoimmunity Solutions Package that I have developed JUST to help patients address oxidative stress.
 It includes one-on-one consultations with me and tests that show us how to help your body recover from oxidative stress.

 To be sure you don’t miss my next blog post, please subscribe to my e-newsletter called Weekly Wellness Wisdom here, and we will make sure you receive future articles direct to your inbox.

 Diabetes and oxidative stress—how consuming excess carbohydrates and sugar triggers a vicious cycle of oxidative stress and what you can do at any point along the way to stop the damage.